In March 2020, the new Skilled Immigration Act came into force, further opening up the German labor market to skilled workers.

 In addition, a license must exist or be confirmed for professions that require a professional license, e.g. engineers and medical professions.

 Qualified professionals can be granted a residence permit for up to four years.
 A permanent settlement permit can be granted after four years.

 Accelerated Administrative Procedure

-A new feature of the Skilled Immigration Act is the introduction of an accelerated administrative procedure for an extra fee.
+A new feature of the Skilled Immigration Act is the introduction of an accelerated administrative procedure for an additional fee.

 In the event of a specific job offer, the German employer can initiate the procedure at the competent immigration office, provided authorization by the applicant employee has been granted.
 Moreover, an extensive agreement must be concluded between the employer and the competent immigration office.
 This option will significantly shorten the duration of the administrative procedure.

-For general information on how to apply for a residence permit, please refer to section visa application process.
+For general information on how to apply for a residence permit, please refer to the visa application process section.

 Official Recognition of Qualification

 Employee qualifications (academic and vocational) not obtained in Germany must be checked for equivalence with German qualifications and officially recognized before coming to Germany.